astropy/astropy/docs/io/votable/index.rst

   'deg'

 .. note::
    Field descriptors should not be mutated.
 To change the set of columns, convert the Table to an `astropy.table.Table`, make the changes, and then convert it back.

+..
+  EXAMPLE END

 .. _votable-serialization:

-Data serialization formats
+Data Serialization Formats
 --------------------------

 VOTable supports a number of different serialization formats.